-The Group is exposed to currency risk on sales, purchases, and borrowings that are denominated in a currency other than the respective functional currencies of the Group's entities, primarily the NTD, US Dollar (USD), and China Yuan (RMB).
+The Group is exposed to currency risk on sales, purchases, and borrowings that are denominated in a currency other than the respective functional currencies of the Group's entities, primarily the US Dollar (USD), and China Yuan (RMB).
 The currencies used in these transactions are same as above.
 The Group uses forward exchange contracts with a maturity of less than one year from the reporting date to hedge its currency risk.
 When necessary, forward exchange contracts are rolled over at the maturity date.

 Interest is denominated in the currency of the principal.
-Normally, the currency of Group's borrowing is the same as the currency of the cash flow generated by the operations, which is mainly NTD, US dollar and RMB.
-This provides an economic hedge without derivatives being entered into, and therefore, hedging accounting has not been adopted.
+Normally, the currency of Group's borrowing is the same as the currency of the cash flow generated by the operations, which is mainly NTD and US dollar.
+This provides an economic hedge without derivatives being entered into, and therefore, derivatives has not been adopted.